Tue, Sep 06|

 Sep 06, 2022, 9:00 AM GMT+10 – Sep 07, 2022, 2:30 PM GMT+10

 Sydney Startup Hub, 11 York St, Sydney NSW 2000, Australia

 About the event

 Watch a video from 2019 and see what unfolded on the day (click here)!

 This event is held on the 6th and 7th, with students and special guests attending on either day.

 While young women across Sydney are considering their future careers, how many:

 - Think that STEM education is important for helping them to achieve their social impact goals or solve real world problems?

-- Understand how their interests intersect with the technology and innovation sectors?
+- Understand how their interests intersect with the STEM and the innovation sectors?

 - Have heard of the Sydney Startup Hub or know what a 'startup' is?